 Greg then appeared in the East Los Angeles Superior Court and read the police report, which was quite ambiguous as to what our client agreed to pay for.
 While our client did not bring cards to the hotel room or intend to take the prostitute to a concert at the Hollywood Bowl, the police report did not say that sex was offered in exchange for money.

 East Los Angeles Courthouse

 Greg Hill pointed this out to the prosecutor, who agreed to let our client “earn a dismissal” by attending the prostitution diversion program (PDP) at the LAPD’s 77th Street Division Station and undergoing an AIDS test.
 If the client did so and stayed out of trouble for one year, the prosecutor agreed to dismiss the case.

-This made the offer to our client meaningful in that regard, although five years ago such an offer would have been nothing special.
+This made the offer to our client meaningful in that regard, although five years ago such an offer would have been routine and nothing special.

 Our client accepted the offer, attended the PDP, underwent his AIDS test, did stay out of trouble and the case was dismissed a year later.
 Along the way, he was awarded his Ph.D. in electrical engineering.

 For more information about sex offenses and prostitution in specific, click on the following articles: